-Tour the Center for Home Gardening and learn the origins of our favorite foods.
-Witness modern-day agricultural practices and learn about agriculture pioneers like George Washington Carver.
+Tour the William T. Kemper Center for Home Gardening and learn the origins of our favorite foods.
+Witness modern-day agricultural practices and learn about the vital contributions of agriculture pioneers like George Washington Carver.
 Capacity: 30 students; length of program: 60 minutes